All Episodes

 Everything we did about Clinton was humorous.

-We were not filled with a paralyzing rage and hatred for the guy.
+It had a political point to it, but what we were making fun of and laughing, we were not filled with a paralyzing rage and hatred for the guy.

-The most it manifested itself as was an absolute mystifyingly inexplicable curiosity about why it is a majority of the American people bought hook line and sinker.
+The most it manifested itself as was an absolute, mystifyingly inexplicable curiosity about why it is a majority of the American people bought hook line and sinker Clintonism and his style and his lying and his this and that and the other thing.

-And we were frustrated at it.
+That's what we marveled at and we were frustrated at it.

 But filled with rage and hatred.

-We were called Clinton haters back then.
+We were called Clinton haters back.

-That's when he got this guy called.
+That's when his guy called.

 All right, we must take a quick time out.

-Obama uh back in the news.
+Obama back in the news.

 So what?